How Many People Move to Florida Every Day (2026)

 What states are seeing the most migration in or out?

-From 2022 to 2023, South Carolina, Florida and Texas had the greatest percentage growth in population, according to the U.S. Census Bureau.
+From 2023 to 2024, Florida, Texas and Washington, D.C., had the greatest percentage growth in population, according to the U.S. Census Bureau.

-In terms of numeric growth, the populations of Texas, Florida and North Carolina grew the most.
+In terms of numeric growth, the populations of Texas, Florida and California grew the most.

 Florida migration by the numbers

 On average, more than 1,200 people moved to Florida per day between July of 2021 and July of 2022, according to the Tampa Bay Economic Development Council.
-During that same period, Florida had the highest total net migration in the U.S. — ranking first in domestic migration and second in international migration.
-About 72% of Florida’s 444,484 new residents were domestic migrants, and 28% were international migrants.
+In 2024, Florida had the highest total net migration in the U.S. — ranking first in domestic and international migration.
+The majority of Florida’s 411,322 new residents were international migrants.

-With about 22.6 million residents, Florida has the third largest total state population after California and Texas.
+With about 23 million residents, Florida has the third-largest total state population after California and Texas.

 Florida cost of living

-In Florida, the personal consumption expenditure (PCE), which measures how much a typical household spends on goods and services, is $55,516 per year according to the Bureau of Economic Analysis.
+In Florida, as of 2023, the personal consumption expenditure (PCE), which measures how much a typical household spends on goods and services, was $55,516 per year according to the Bureau of Economic Analysis.
+By 2024, Florida’s PCE grew by 7%, the most of any state.
 It’s the 13th highest PCE in the country, about $3,000 higher than the national average.

 Florida demographics